elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr.i} A bird and its smile ... a ship and its roots ... the horizon and its precious gemstones ... a girl with a grassy smile shreds into fine larks the wine of days, the stone of nights.
+- {:.pr.i} A bird and its smile ... a ship and its roots ... the horizon and its precious stones ... a girl, with a smile of grass, shreds into fine paupiettes the wine of days, the stone of nights.

 ---